-In this article, we look for the best credit card machine for small business in 2021 and offer our advice.
+In this article, we look for the best credit card machine for small businesses in 2024 and offer our advice.
 Debit card transactions are now the most popular form of processing payment, overtaking cash payments.
 It tells us that there is a massive shift in society and how we pay for things.
 We’re moving into an ever cashless way of life, and it's showing in the way consumers choose to pay for things.

 Since the digital revolution, we want everything to work seamlessly from our phones.
 We’re becoming less patient with the difficult task of visiting a cash machine and drawing cash out.
 Banks have also noticed this shift as hundreds of cash machines are closing, with consumers opting for the contactless approach.
 So, it's time to think of your business's future as cash leaves the high street for good - if you want to keep up, you’re going to have to get yourself a credit card machine.

 What is a credit card machine?